Kris-B/ngy2/first_steps/index.md

     <script type="text/javascript" src="jquery.nanogallery.min.js"></script>
   </head>
 {% endhighlight %}
-JQUERY is only to be included, if not already present in your page.
+jQUERY must be included, if not already present in your page.

 #### 3. Setup your HTML and initialize the nanoGALLERY script